nkallima/sim-universal-construction/README.txt

 =========================
-ccstackbench.c           // A blocking concurrent stack implementation based on the CC-Synch algorithm [1]. dsmstackbench.c          // A blocking concurrent stack implementation based on the DSM-Synch algorithm [1]. hstackbench.c            // A blocking concurrent stack implementation based on the H-Synch algorithm [1] suitable for Numa architectures. simstackbench.c          // A blocking concurrent stack implementation based on the SimStack algorithm [2]. oscistack.c              // A blocking concurrent stack implementation based on the OSCI algorithm [3]. lfstackbench.c           // A lock-free concurrent stack implementation based on the algorithm presented in [8].
+ccstackbench.c           // A blocking concurrent stack implementation based on the CC-Synch algorithm [1]. dsmstackbench.c          // A blocking concurrent stack implementation based on the DSM-Synch algorithm [1]. hstackbench.c            // A blocking concurrent stack implementation based on the H-Synch algorithm [1] for Numa machines. simstackbench.c          // A blocking concurrent stack implementation based on the SimStack algorithm [2]. oscistack.c              // A blocking concurrent stack implementation based on the OSCI algorithm [3]. lfstackbench.c           // A lock-free concurrent stack implementation based on the algorithm presented in [8].